devvaki/DimMeasurement/dimmeasure/README.md

 - **.ply**: Polygon File Format, often used for storing 3D point cloud geometry.
 - **Point Cloud**: Essentially the simplest form of a 3d model.
 It is a collection of individual points plotted in a 3d space each point contains several measurements including its coordinate along X, Y, Z directions, RGB (color value) and luminance (brightness).

-## Problem Statement
+## Given
-Given: The dataset includes representative photos showing:
+The dataset includes representative photos showing:
 - Variation in parcel sizes
 - Common shapes and surface textures
 - Reflective or glossy packaging materials